dannisliang/vongott-unity/vongott/Docs/Design/Mods.md

-Mods
+Upgrades
 =====
 # Functionality
-Mechanical mods are like experience points, will be awarded for every level up.
+Mechanical upgrades are like experience points, will be awarded for every level up.
-Digital mods are like skills, can be purchased or awarded for quest solving.
+Digital upgrades are like skills, can be purchased or awarded for quest solving.

 # Mechanical
 ## Legs: